Install Tools

 Download SDK Platform Tools:

-Visit the and download the latest SDK Platform Tools for Windows.
+Visit the Android Developer website and download the latest SDK Platform Tools for Windows.

 Extract the ZIP File: